 Ancient Greek Economy Bronze Age storage jars at Knossos The Greeks did not have the same idea of an economy that we have.
 The word "economy" is Greek, but to the Greeks it meant something like "rules of a household" (the "eco" part of economy is from the Greek word for house, "oikos", and the "nomy" part is from their word for law).
+Because they did not think about the economy as a whole, it is hard to talk of a government economic policy.
 But even without any policy, people do still make things, use things, buy things, and sell things, and that is what an economy is.
 Even as far back as the Stone Age, many Greeks were sailors, and sailed all over the Eastern Mediterranean.
 Finally, other Greeks were pirates, who simply raided wherever they could and took whatever they could get.
 More on the Greek economy Or, check out these book suggestions on Amazon.com or at your local library: Trade & Warfare, by Robert Hull (2000).
 Ancient Greek Jobs (People in the Past Series-Greece), by Haydn Middleton (2002). or

 Greek Slaves Slave woman playing a kithara.
 You can tell she is a slave because she has short hair.
 In ancient Greece, most people who worked at jobs - teachers, doctors, nurses, construction workers, policemen, hair-dressers, mail carriers, cooks, nannies, bakers, miners, farmhands, dancers, musicians, craftspeople, and accountants - were slaves instead of free people.
-This was partly because free Greek people had no money to pay workers with (until the Archaic period), and because they had no clocks (to measure how long somebody had worked).
 A man cooking - probably a slave(Louvre Museum, Paris) Most people who were slaves in Greece had been born free.
 There were a lot of jobs, and so about a third of the people living in ancient Greece were slaves.
 Most people in ancient Greece who were slaves worked in the fields, plowing and planting seeds and harvesting wheat and barley and olives.
+Both men and women worked in as slaves in factories or small shops, making shoes or shields or pottery or leather or weaving cloth.
 A slave nanny taking the baby (see the loom behind her?)
 A smaller number of people worked as enslaved servants in the houses of their owners. or